 The European Union (EU) has shown a strong interest in promoting green public procurement and sustainability among its member states.
 This interest culminated in legislation that took effect in April, influencing both the public and private sectors.

 As of April 18, the EU is subject to new directives for public procurement.
 The old regulations sought to make public procurement transparent and open to all EU companies that offer services and products throughout the European Union.

-The new law requires member states to ensure that contracting authorities may take into account the need to ensure quality, continuity, accessibility, affordability, availability and comprehensiveness of the services, the specific needs of different categories of users, including disadvantaged and vulnerable groups, (and) the involvement and empowerment of users and innovation.
+The new law requires member states to ensure that contracting authorities may take into account the need to ensure quality, continuity, accessibility, affordability, availability, and comprehensiveness of the services, the specific needs of different categories of users, including disadvantaged and vulnerable groups, (and) the involvement and empowerment of users and innovation.
 It also requires the member states to choose service providers based on the best price-quality ratio, taking into account quality and sustainability criteria for social services.

-As a result, organisations and enterprises in both the public and private sector will be encouraged to incorporate green and sustainability initiatives as part of their business strategy.
+As a result, organizations and enterprises in both the public and private sector will be encouraged to incorporate green and sustainability initiatives as part of their business strategy.
 Bidders and suppliers will naturally strive to align with the new regulations.